 To qualify for the continuing list you must:

 Be an active registered voter in Champaign County

 Sign up specifically for the continuing list

 Military personnel have been voting by mail for over 150 years and to date over 100 million Americans have voted by mail.
-The VBM process has all the same identity verification procedures as voting in person.
-And if you're concerned about returning your ballot by mail, you can always hand deliver your ballot to one of the thirteen reinforced steel drop boxes located throughout Champaign County.
+The vote by mail process has all the same identity verification procedures as voting in person.
+And if you're concerned about returning your ballot by mail, you can always hand deliver your ballot to one of the twelve reinforced steel drop boxes located throughout Champaign County.